 Each of these tires has its own peculiar characteristic features.
-Highlighted below are some of the comparative qualities of clinchers vs. tubulars, tubeless vs. clinchers, and tubular vs. tubeless.
+Highlighted below are some of the comparative qualities of clinchers vs. tubular, tubeless vs. clinchers, and tubular vs. tubeless.

-Clinchers are the easiest to install and maintain: If you have the necessary tools at home, you don’t need to pay a visit to your local bike shop.
+Clinchers are the easiest to install and maintain.
+If you have the necessary tools at home, you don’t need to pay a visit to your local bike shop.
 But if you do, your bike’s tire can be fixed within a very short time.